keras-team/keras-io/templates/api/keras_nlp/utils/index.md

-# KerasNLP Utils
+# KerasHub Utils

-Standalone utilitiy methods for KerasNLP, including functions for generating sequences of text with a model.
+Standalone utilitiy methods for KerasHub, including functions for generating sequences of text with a model.

 {{toc}}